assertj/doc/README.md

 - `src/docs/asciidoc`: AsciiDoc files
 - `src/test/java`: Java test source code that can be included in the AsciiDoc files
-- `src/test/kotlin`: Kotlin test source code that can be included in the AsciiDoc files
 - `src/test/resources`: Classpath resources that can be included in the AsciiDoc files or used in tests